 Use a Twin Neck Bottle

-I was mixing up some fuel for my chainsaw one day when I thought, “Hmm.
-This could work for sanitizers also.
-I wonder where I can get an empty bottle like this.”
-You may have seen two-stroke oil sold in a twin-neck bottle (also called “double-neck” bottle).
+You may have seen two-stroke oil sold in a twin-neck bottle (also called a “double-neck” or “tip and pour” bottle).
 These bottles are designed to allow you to measure the right amount of fluid form a larger reservoir and then dispense only the measured amount.
 It is a great tool for lots of farm applications.
 In this case, you could fill the larger reservoir with a week’s worth of sanitizer from a tote with a spigot (see above) and then measure and dispense safely, quickly, and easily.

 Twin Neck Bottles from US Plastic – 8, 16, and 32 oz. – $1-3

 Twin Neck Bottles from The Cary Company – 8 oz to 2 liter – $1-4